 How Do I Get A Temporary License Plate?

 If you need to get a temporary license plate, there are several things that you must bring to your local service office.
 The first thing that you’re going to need is signed ownership from the previous owner of the vehicle.
 Without this, there is no proof that you actually own the vehicle.
 The next thing you’re going to need is a pink slip proving that you have insurance.
 The pink slip also gives them the policy number that they need to prove this.
 In Canada, you do not need a safety certificate to get a temporary plate.
 A temporary license plate will last for 10 days and let you drive the vehicle wherever you need to so that you can get a safety certificate for it.

 Where Are My License Plates Required To Be Located?

-Different provinces in Canada have different rules in regards to license plates.
-Depending on where you live in Canada, you might have to have both a front and a rear license plate or just a real license plates.
+Different provinces in Canada have different rules in regard to license plates.
+Depending on where you live in Canada, you might have to have both a front and a rear license plate or just a real license plate.
 Here is a charge covering the different provinces and where you need to have your license plates located:

 |Provinces||Requires a Front License Plate||Requires a Rear License Plate|

 Buying a car can be a split-second decision, but getting insurance can take some time.
 It is important to realize that you can add car insurance to your insurance policy before swapping the car over to your name.
 This will ensure that you won’t be in a rush to call up your insurance provider and get insurance for your vehicle.
 If you are worried about your insurance provider’s hours, it is a good idea to contact them.
 You do not want to go out looking at new potential vehicles without being able to contact your insurer.
 Some companies definitely close earlier than others and calling ahead of time can save you from potential mishaps.